Sensitivity of the SHiP experiment to dark photons decaying to a pair of charged particles: Dark photon production and decay

 However, the above formula does not take into account possible QCD contributions when the mass of the emitted \DP exceeds that of the proton, and the bremsstrahlung process starts to depend on the internal partons.
 It does not take into account the possibility of enhancement in the cross section due to nuclear resonances in the so-called vector meson dominance (VMD) model either.
 In consequence, two independent approaches are followed, leading to two different estimates of the final cross section.

-In the first approach, when the mass of the dark photon is larger than 1~GeV, the standard dipole form factor~\cite{RevModPhys.35.335} is included in the proton-\DP vertex, leading to a penalty factor that models the strong suppression of the bremsstrahlung production:
+In the first approach, when the mass of the dark photon is larger than 1\,GeV, the standard dipole form factor~\cite{RevModPhys.35.335} is included in the proton-\DP vertex, leading to a penalty factor that models the strong suppression of the bremsstrahlung production:

 According to Ref.~\cite{Gorbunov:2014wqa}, this form factor is conservative and probably underestimates the rates.
-The direct parton-parton QCD production will dominate above 1.5 GeV and is described in Section~\ref{sec:qcd}.
+The direct parton-parton QCD production will dominate above 1.5\,GeV and is described in Section~\ref{sec:qcd}.

-In the second approach, the VMD form factor from Ref.~\cite{deNiverville:2016rqh,Faessler:2009tn} is used, leading to an enhancement of the cross section by a factor $10^4$ around the $\rho$ and $\omega$ meson mass of 0.8 GeV, and still up to a factor 10 in the tail due to considering also resonances of masses 1.25 and 1.45 GeV following the description in Ref.~\cite{Faessler:2009tn}.
+In the second approach, the VMD form factor from Refs.~\cite{deNiverville:2016rqh,Faessler:2009tn} is used, leading to an enhancement of the cross section by a factor $10^4$ around the $\rho$ and $\omega$ meson mass of 0.8\,GeV, and still up to a factor 10 in the tail due to also considering resonances of masses 1.25 and 1.45\,GeV following the description in Ref.~\cite{Faessler:2009tn}.

 The total p-p cross section $\sigma_{pp}(s)$ is taken from experimental data:

 where $Z = 35.45$~mb, $B = 0.308$~mb, $Y_1 = 42.53$~mb, $Y_2 = 33.34$~mb, $\sqrt{s_0} = 5.38$~GeV, $\sqrt{s_1} = 1$~GeV, $\eta_1 = 0.458$ and $\eta_2 = 0.545$~\cite{Nakamura_2010}.
 This formulation has been compared to the latest parameterisation from Ref.~\cite{Patrignani:2016xqp}, and found to be almost identical for the momentum range of interest here.